 Place the tree and stand in a pretty container.
-I’ve chosen a silver punch bowl, and filled the bottom with floral foam to elevate the stand so that the lowest branches are above the container’s rim, you may need to use an inverted bowl as a base.
+I’ve chosen a silver punch bowl.
+To elevate the stand so that the lowest branches are above the container’s rim, you may need to use an inverted bowl as a base.
 Wedge the water-soaked Agra-Wool bricks (cut into pieces) or OshunPouches between the stand and bowl.
 This secures the tree and forms a foundation and water source for the flowers that encircle the bottom of the tree.

 I’ve selected flowers in different shades of red, and cut the stems 4 to 5 inches long to vary height.
-Take the roses and position them in the floral foam, some pointing up, some down, and some in the middle.
+Take the roses and insert them in the water-soaked base, some pointing up, some down, and some in the middle.
 Then add in the bouvardia.

 The “showcase flowers,” as I call them, are next: bright-red anemones with dark centers, tulips for a little drape, and gloriosa lilies, which I love for their spiky petals and stripes.
 Arrange these where they’ll make the most impact.
-Finally, use viburnum berries and small cedar boughs to cover any floral foam still showing.
+Finally, use viburnum berries and small cedar boughs to finish covering the water-soaked base.